VARIATIONS IN DECLARING STRUCTURES

 FILE *in_file;

-This declares infile to be a pointer to a file.
+This declares in_file to be a pointer to a file.

 The following illustrates the fopen function, and adds testing to see if the file was opened successfully.